-The instructor of the course will be conducting five synchronous Live Classroom discussion in Weeks 1-6, and they will be archived for further viewing.
+The instructor of the course will be conducting synchronous Live Classroom discussions in Weeks 1-6.
+They will be archived for viewing at other times.

 Your participation, while not mandatory, will be valuable to you and the class.
 To participate in the discussion or to access the archived session, you will need to go to the Live Classroom link on your homepage.